measwel/darkroom/README.md

 To alleviate this you have the following options:

 - Turn down the brightness of the monitor to the minimal value
-- Place a screen between the monitor and the enlarger area
 - Use a monitor with deeper black levels (IPS, AV, OLED)
+- Place a blanket over the monitor when exposing
-- Turn off the monitor and use the application with voice output
+- Turn off the monitor and use the application with voice output.
+If you use a smart outlet for powering the monitor, you can toggle the monitor on and off with the TAB key.
-- Or simply: place a blanket over the monitor when exposing :)

 # Helpful resources
 Tints of red hex color codes to use for the interface color setting: